 Cast: Jane Fonda, Lily Tomlin, Martin Sheen, Sam Waterson, June Diane Raphael, Brooklyn Decker

 Hollywood icons Jane Fonda and Lily Tomlin star as two unlikely friends who bond after their husbands leave them… for each other.
 It’s received glowing reviews since the premiere, and the cast – especially Fonda and Tomlin – have been lauded for their performances, receiving multiple nominations at the Primetime Emmy Awards and Golden Globe Awards.
-We see so much representation for LGBTQ youth on our TV screens, so Grace and Frankie is a breath of fresh air.
+We see so much representation for LGBTQ+ youth on our TV screens, so Grace and Frankie is a breath of fresh air.
+Last year, the series was renewed for a seventh and final season consisting of 16 episodes, making it the longest-running Netflix production in history.

 Cast: Patti LuPone, David Corenswet, Darren Criss, Jeremy Pope, Laura Harrier, Samara Weaving, Jake Picking, Holland Taylor, Dylan McDermott, Maude Apatow